cntools/libsurvive/README.md

 Running at higher verbosity (>100) will make the visualization tool sluggish.

 `--force-calibrate`: This reruns calibration but reuses OOTX; which makes it much faster to run.

 `--playback-factor`: When playing back a recording, this will speed up the playback (0 is run everything as fast as possible) or slow it down (2 takes twice as much time)

+`--lighthouse-gen`: Force the system to use a particular generation of lighthouse.
+Right now, sometimes the system misidentified lighthouse 1 (The purely square base stations) for lighthouse 2 (The rounded face base stations) or vice versa.
+As we find these cases, we are fixing them but this lets a misbehaving system be useful in the meantime.

 # Drivers